AdrSkapars/uom_policy_dataset/Estates Strategy 2010 -2020.md

 - The University will execute the Carbon Management Plan to meet ambitious carbon reduction targets.
 - Sustainability will be a key feature of estates developments in line with the University’s goal on Environmental Sustainability.
 - We will investigate alternative ways of procuring energy to supply the campus including the construction of a Combined Heat & Power installation.

 # Introduction and Overview

 The University of Manchester has made remarkable progress in its ambitious plan to become one of the world’s top 25 universities, and following the latest Research Assessment Exercise, Manchester has already reached the Premier League, third in terms of ‘research power’ behind only Oxford and Cambridge.

 Manchester is also the country’s most popular University, receiving 53,900 undergraduate applications last year, more than anywhere else in Britain.
-In the past year, Manchester confirmed its position as a world-leading research centre in the field of nuclear science when a consortium of Serco, Battelle and the University took over the running of the UK National Nuclear Laboratory (NNL).
-The Lab will play a central role in cleaning up the UK’s nuclear waste legacy and developing a 21st-century capacity for civil nuclear power generation that could prove vital in the transition to a sustainable low-carbon economy.

 The merger of UMIST and the Victoria University of Manchester in 2004 provided us with a once in a lifetime opportunity to give our staff and students a truly world-class environment in which to study, live, work, play and learn.
-It triggered the biggest capital program in the history of Higher Education in this country, creating new high-quality facilities worth £650 million.
+It triggered the biggest capital programme in the history of Higher Education in this country, creating new high-quality facilities worth £650 million.

-More than £400 million has already been invested in state-of-the-art buildings and major refurbishments completed to program and within budget, including University Place, the new £65 million flagship building for the University with its distinctive rotunda on Oxford Road, which has become a focal point for major events and a point of first contact for prospective students and members of the public.
+More than £400 million has already been invested in state-of-the-art buildings and major refurbishments completed to programme and within budget, including University Place, the new £65 million flagship building for the University with its distinctive rotunda on Oxford Road, which has become a focal point for major events and a point of first contact for prospective students and members of the public.

 The new environment will attract the best international scholars and students, as well as providing world-leading facilities for research and high-quality learning environments in line with the aims of the University’s 2015 ambitions.
 The University already attracts world-renowned researchers and boasts 23 Nobel Prize winners amongst its current and former staff and students.
 A world-class campus will help us to continue this tradition.

 The University of Manchester is Britain's largest single-site university with a proud history of achievement and an ambitious agenda for the future.

+In the past year, Manchester confirmed its position as a world-leading research centre in the field of nuclear science when a consortium of Serco, Battelle and the University took over the running of the UK National Nuclear Laboratory (NNL).
+The Lab will play a central role in cleaning up the UK’s nuclear waste legacy and developing a 21st-century capacity for civil nuclear power generation that could prove vital in the transition to a sustainable low-carbon economy.

-In health care, the University’s research strength was recognized by the Government last year when the Manchester Academic Health Science Centre (MAHSC) was awarded official national status.
-We are one of just five national centers, and the only one outside London and Cambridge.
+In health care, the University’s research strength was recognised by the Government last year when the Manchester Academic Health Science Centre (MAHSC) was awarded official national status.
+We are one of just five national centres, and the only one outside London and Cambridge.

 And The University of Manchester continues to lead the way in technology transfer and wealth creation; last year we launched a unique £32 million late-seed venture fund designed to boost investment in intellectual property generated by research at the University.
 The University now boasts an annual income of more than £700 million and a total research expenditure of £375 million.

 As we look to build from this position of strength, we know the need to create a world-class campus for our staff, students, and visitors.
 The concept that underpins all aspects of the University’s Estates Strategy is the creation of the urban university, a place of fine urban architecture, civilised urban spaces, walks and streets that interconnect with all parts of the University and integrate us with the surrounding city.

+The academic imperative - to generate new forms of knowledge through interdisciplinary research, and for this research to be embedded in the knowledge economy of Manchester - is also embraced by the concept of the urban university.
+The University of Manchester is evolving into a civilised, diverse urban district of Manchester, a place for research, learning, debate, conversation, culture and immense interaction both within the academic community and with the city at large.

 # Estates Strategy Aims and Objectives

 The Estates Strategy aims to support the University’s strategic plan, Advancing the Manchester 2015 Agenda: